Sakorona/SDVMods/README.md

 # Climate of Ferngill

 This mod alters the weather of Stardew Valley by creating a climate system.
-It adds temperature and may add hostile weather events down the line.
+It adds temperature and adds hostile weather events.

-The current version is __0.8.6 rev 20170203__
+The current version is __1.0.0 rc2 (rev 20170303)__

 ## Changelog

+1.0.0 rc2
+- A lot of minor changes and updates to wording throughout the TV display, including now putting different days on different messages
+- more usage of hud messages
+- Prototyping of a moon to be added
+- Implements it's own PRNG to help ensure proper randomness of weather and events
+- Updates to remove deprecation warnings on SMAPI 1.8

 0.8.6
 - Frost and Heatwaves descend on the valley.